Everything you need to know about rail travel in Japan

 How does Japan Rail Pass work?

-The Japan Rail Pass is personalized, so you’ll need your passport (bearing a stamp “Temporary Visitor” that you get as a tourist in Japan) to exchange the voucher for the pass.
-We recommend doing this right after your arrival to Japan at Tokyo or Osaka airport.
+The Japan Rail Pass is personalized, so you’ll need your passport (bearing the stamp “Temporary Visitor” that you get as a tourist in Japan) to exchange the voucher for the pass.
+We recommend doing this right after your arrival in Japan at Tokyo or Osaka airport.

 Once you’ve got your Japan Rail Pass and made the seat reservations, all you need to do is use one of the manned gates at the railway stations (JR pass doesn’t work with electronic gates) to proceed to the platform and board the train.

-Always carry your passport when travelling on rail pass – the staff at the manned gates might check it.
+Always carry your passport when travelling with the JR pass – the staff at the manned gates might check it.

 So hop on the fancy Shinkansen and enjoy the ride!
 Simple as that!